 In the past, Lambrusco has gotten a bad reputation as an overly sweet cheap red wine.
 It has come a long way over the years.
 This Italian wine comes in styles dry to sweet.

-It is a lighter-bodied red wine so its tannin will not overpower the meal.
+Author Note: It is a lighter-bodied red wine so its tannin will not overpower the meal.
 Look for semi-sparkling styles that are dry called secco or slightly sweet called semisecco.
 These are extremely food-friendly wines.

 It’s ripe fruit flavors complement the savory and sour components of the dish.
 The subtle texture of the bubbles add a fun texture and cleanse the palate.